Laura Ward

 Recommended

-Farmina VetLife canned cat food receives the Cat Food Advisor rating, 4 stars
+Farmina VetLife canned product range is made of four recipes which all receive the Cat Food Advisor rating, 4 stars

 This range of recipes have been created to help cats with specific ailments and contains good quality meat protein sources.